sciZer0/7/v/README.md

 <h1>6 &nbsp Contributors</h1>

-Contributors are people who may be contributing to the Vote blockchain and receiving daily the extremely generous Automated Donations — <b>in total ~ $3 million per year per person</b> — from Voters.
+Contributors are people who may be contributing to the Vote blockchain and receiving daily the highly generous Automated Donations — <b>in total ~ $3 million per year per person</b> — from Voters.

 Each Contributor may only be contributing in the Vote blockchain in these two roles simultaneously: